Student Development and Enrichment Opportunities

 - Residential Halls

-There are nine on-campus undergraduate halls of residence.
+There are nine on-campus and one off-campus undergraduate halls of residence.
 Each student hall is under the care of a Residence Master who is assisted by a Residential Life Officer and a team of Hall Tutors in providing hall life education activities to residents.
 All local students will have a chance to reside in our student halls for at least one term during their first year of study in HKUST.
-The HKUST Jockey Club Hall is a 9-storey student hall located outside HKUST campus in Tseung Kwan O that could accommodate up to 500 students.
+The HKUST Jockey Club Hall is the newest hall, a 9-storey student hall, located outside HKUST campus in Tseung Kwan O that could accommodate up to 500 students.
+Shuttle bus services is provided for students to travel between student hall and campus.

 The University provides a variety of sports and recreation facilities for the enhancement and promotion of students’ total well-beings.